AmokSolderer/APC/DOC/PinMame_howto.md

       return(1);}                                     // this was a special sound so do not proceed with standard sound handling

 For this we need an additional variable SoundSeries which stores the number of the tune currently being played.
 This variable has to be defined as static byte at the beginning of our EX_JungleLord.
 At first it is checked whether the last tune of this series is currently being played.
-If yes then the tune number is set back to one other wise it is increased by one.
+If yes then the tune number is set back to one otherwise it is increased by one.
 After that the base filename is generated and the new tune number is written into it.
 Then the sound is played and one is returned to the main program to indicate that the handling of this sound number has been completed.

 Sound command 0x2a is very is also a sound series, so it's treated very similarly.
 One difference is that this sound series is not a looping one which means the tune counter is not reset to one, but stays at the highest value until it is reset by the stop sound command 0x2c.
 However, this command resets the tune of the 0x2d sound series (SoundSeries[1] = 0;).
-But the major difference is that 0x2a is the background sound which can be interrupted by other sound, but will continue afterwards.
+But the major difference is that 0x2a is the background sound which can be interrupted by other sounds, but will continue afterwards.
 In the APC SW the Aftersound pointer can be used for this.
 This pointer can be set to a routine which is called automatically when a sound has run out.
 Here we use the PlayNextSound routine which takes the filename NextSoundName points to and plays the file.
 For this we copy the filename of the current tune to USB_RepeatSound and set the NextSoundName accordingly.

 Last but not least we need to implement the stop sound command 0x2c.